P1X-in/tanks-of-freedom-ii/docs/DESIGN.md

 Certain level of backwards compatibility is meant to be preserved.
 This new game should be able to import ToF online shared maps.
 It is not expected to be able to share maps, that original ToF could use.
 Online cross-play between ToF and this game is considered, but is not a part of core requirements.

 Working title for the game is Tanks of Freedom 3-D, it is a subject to change, most likely based on it's story.
+Proposed title: *Tanks of Freedom - Liberum Gentem*

 ## World